peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 -03

+* Removed any comparison with OAuth Status List
 * Status Assertion Request and Response is now a json array with multiple entries.
 * Better generalization about the confirmation methods.
 * Removed any informative comparison with OAuth Status List.